-What is occupational health surveillance?
+What occupational health surveillance is

 Occupational health surveillance is a system of ongoing health checks for the early detection of specific ill health effects arising from work.
 The checks made can vary from enquires made about symptoms using questionnaires to medical tests performed by a health professional.

-Monitoring health where the effects from work are suspected but cannot be established;
+monitoring health where the effects from work are suspected but cannot be established

-Workplace wellbeing checks, such as promoting healthy living; and
+workplace wellbeing checks, such as promoting healthy living, and

 Strictly speaking, night worker health assessments do not fall into the category of health surveillance.
-However, the format & processes followed are similar, so night worker assessments are included within the scope of this standard.
+However, the format and processes followed are similar, so night worker assessments are included within the scope of this standard.
 Provision of a night workers assessment programme is mandatory, but participation for enrolees is voluntary.

-When is occupational health surveillance required?
+When occupational health surveillance is required

-The Control of Substances Hazardous to Health Regulations set out a general requirement for providing occupational health surveillance where the general criteria for surveillance are met & the agent hazardous to their health is a chemical or microorganisms.
+The Control of Substances Hazardous to Health Regulations set out a general requirement for providing occupational health surveillance where the general criteria for surveillance are met and the agent hazardous to their health is a chemical or microorganisms.

-There is an identifiable disease or adverse health condition related to the work concerned;
+There is an identifiable disease or adverse health condition related to the work concerned

-Valid techniques are available to detect indications of the disease or condition;
+Valid techniques are available to detect indications of the disease or condition.

 There is a reasonable likelihood that the disease or condition will occur under the particular work conditions; and

 In some cases, the provision of surveillance is a clear cut statutory requirement in response to specific activities performed or exceeding specified exposures.
-A summary of statutory medical surveillance triggers are listed in the Standard.
+A summary of statutory medical surveillance triggers are listed in the standard.

-What occupational health surveillance programmes are currently running?
+What occupational health surveillance programmes are currently running

 The following occupational health surveillance programmes are currently running: